toddbluhm/env-cmd/README.md

 ### .rc file usage

 For more complex projects, a `.env-cmdrc` file can be defined in the root directory and supports as many environments as you want.
-Instead of passing the path to a `.env` file to `env-cmd`, simple pass the name of the environment you want use thats in your `.env-cmdrc` file.
+Instead of passing the path to a `.env` file to `env-cmd`, simply pass the name of the environment you want to use thats in your `.env-cmdrc` file.

 **.rc file `.env-cmdrc`**